smarter-sh/community/contributors/guide/style-guide.md

 ### Dates and Times

-The Kubernetes Contributor Community spans many regions and time zones.
+The Smarter Contributor Community spans many regions and time zones.
 Following a consistent pattern and avoiding shorthand improves the readability for every member.